Tax Deed Sales

 Are there specific requirements for paying for a tax deed?

 Before the sale begins, each bidder should be aware of the requirements of Florida Law.
 All sales are for cash, a certified cashier’s check or a money order.
 Anyone bidding on the property should have already made financial arrangements so that they can meet the requirements of the sale.
-If the balance of the bid is not received by 4:00 p.m. on the day of the sale, it may be necessary to void the sale and advertise the property for resale.
-If this occurs, the initial $200.00 or 5% deposit shall be used by the court to pay all costs of the sale and any amount remaining is directed to be applied toward the judgment.
+The winning bidder is required to post a non-refundable deposit of $200.00 or 5% at the time of the sale.
+The balance of the bid is due within 24 hours of the sale.
+If the balance of the bid is not received within 24 hours of the sale, it may be necessary to void the sale and advertise the property for resale.
+If this occurs, the initial $200.00 or 5% deposit shall be used by the Clerk to pay all costs of the sale and any amount remaining is directed to be applied toward the judgment.

 The successful bidder is also required to pay for the documentary stamps on the Tax Deed, and any other fees for recording said Tax Deed.
 A purchaser at a judicial sale takes the property subject to any defects, liens, encumbrances and all matters of which he/she has notice or of which he/she could have obtained knowledge.